 Experiments and hands-on activities help students explore different science topics that reinforce their natural curiosity and draw from their own experiences.
 This is done not only in the classroom but outside in God’s world.
 The curriculum is designed to help children develop an appreciation and respect for living and non-living things, improve their observation skills, and discover properties of the world using their senses.

+In addition to what occurs in the classroom, we also value the foundational skills our students gain in the classroom.
 The kindergartners enjoy a variety of additional classes throughout the week.

 - Physical Education (2x/week)